Early Musings

 Image — “Earth’s Mourning”, acrylic on canvas

-I recently finished this painting as a response to global climate changes and the state of the world in general.
-The universe is always giving us clues as to how to navigate and become more in tune with our environments.
+I recently finished this painting as a response to global climate change and the state of the world in general.
+The universe is constantly providing us with clues on how to navigate and become more in tune with our surroundings.
 The title of this piece is more than just about the earth mourning, but a universal mourning.
-The pandemic is one of the more recent global clues.
-These signs can give us time to redefine our roles, our purpose based upon what we now know, not outdated cultural mores.
-We can not longer sweep these cues under the rug or kick them down the road.
+The pandemic is one of the more recent global crises.
+These signs can give us time to redefine our roles and our purpose, based on what we now know, rather than outdated cultural mores.
+We can no longer ignore these cues or put them off for later.